fceja/inventory_db/README.md

 Note: sample environment file is provided at project root, modify as needed

-## Init Docker container with PostgreSql
+## Init PostgreSQL Docker Container

-1. Initiate a new or existing PostgreSQL database:
+1. Initiate a new or existing PostgreSQL database for inventory app:
    - `tsc && ts-node --require tsconfig-paths/register dist/main.js`